Phenol: Shipping

 Phenol, which is produced and hence transported in large volumes, is shipped in a molten state below 70 C. The melting point is lowered and corrosive nature enhanced in the presence of small amounts of water.
 Typically, stainless steel containers and nitrogen-blanketing are required to prevent discoloration.

-Exposure and potential toxicity
+Exposure and toxicity

 Exposure to phenol may occur in people living near landfills, hazardous waste sites or factories manufacturing it.
 Low levels of phenol exposure may occur in consumer products, such as toothpastes and throat lozenges, skin or pain treatments, cigarette smoke, and in some foods or water.